How to Prepare Your Airbnb and Guests for A Power Outage

 VRBO’s power outage policy

 It’s up to you as a host to set a reasonable policy for your guests IF this is a regular issue and not a rare one-off situation.
 Deal with one-offs in a fair but business focused way.
+Consider the length of the power out, what issues affect the guest and what you had in place to mitigate any needs for power, such as providing battery lanterns and cell phone chargers, or a generator.

 While Airbnb and VRBO do not have specific written policies for power outages, in their Customer Service perspective, a power out means that the amenities advertised in your listing are not useable or functional, and in some cases they will side with the guest, even if the guest has not yet tried to contact you about the power outage.
-Especially when the guest mentions there is no Air Conditioning or no Heat.

 Generally Airbnb will try to reach you on behalf of the guest, but as we have seen in recent months, the Customer Service is inconsistent at best and not generally working to help the Hosts.
-We have not heard of VRBO’s resolution attempts one way or the other.

 This is just one more reason to be prepared ahead of time with a plan and an easy way to communicate with your guests in the event of a power loss during their Airbnb VRBO stay.